byebye/DebtManager/README.md

 # DebtManager
-Application which solves the problem of whip-rounds: who owes whom and how much
+Application which solves the problem of whip-rounds: who owes whom and how much.

 ##Using client
 It is currently hosted on http://managedebtsfor.me